WeiHanLer/Data-Science-Specialization-Capstone/README.md

 This is the **final** project in the data science capstone which completes the data science specialization course.

 The objective of the project is to produce a Shiny app that is capable of predicting the next word that comes after the user's input of words. .
 The base [dataset][links] used to train the prediction model consists of texts from different sources: twitter, blogs and news articles.
-A milestone report on the completion of this project is also produced:http://rpubs.com/whyler12/CMP

 More informaton on this course can be found [here][link], at the official John Hopkins University Data Science Capstone Coursera page.